pandulapeter/pandulapeter.github.io/README.md

 # Personal site
-Just the source code for [this website](http://www.pandulapeter.com/) that uses GitHub Pages.
+The source code for [this website](http://www.pandulapeter.com/) that uses GitHub Pages.

+# Campfire
+This repository also hosts the songs and assets needed for [Campfire](https://github.com/pandulapeter/campfire-android).